versatal/cabincon/README.md

 4. Set up Podcast page for Politically Incorrect Gamers (PIGs)
 5. Put in code to disallow joining a game slot before it has been claimed - done
 6. Put in code to allow a DM to add available players and/or reserve spots for particular players that can be claimed at a later date
-7. Set up an account/profile page
+7. Set up an account/profile page - done
-8. Customize login/get rid of blaze template
+8. Customize login/get rid of blaze template - done
 9. Set up an admin page to manage users and other data
-10. Add an avatar upload feature for user profiles
+10. Add an avatar upload feature for user profiles - added a selection of avatars.  upload facility on back burner